mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 * Plunger input port, pin-compatible with the original Pinscape KL25Z plunger port; just plug in your existing Pinscape plunger

-* IR transmitter and receiver (which can be positioned anywhere in the cabinet, so that they can be placed in a good line-of-sight location for the IR signals)
+* IR transmitter and receiver, with the sensor and transmitter on small separate boards (connected to the main board with cables), so that can be positioned anywhere in (or outside) the cabinet, to place them in line-of-sight with the devices they're communicating with

 * Power-sensing circuit for the Pinscape TV ON function (to help you implement seamless one-button startup of the whole pin cab, even when